Lausanne: Ancient history

-After the fall of the Western Roman Empire, insecurity forced the residents of Lausanne to move to its current centre, a hilly site that was easier to defend.
-The city which emerged from the camp was ruled by the Counts of Savoy and the Bishop of Lausanne.
+During the decline and after the fall of the Western Roman Empire, insecurity in the mid to late 4th century AD forced the residents of Lausanne to move to its current centre, a hilly site that was easier to defend.
+The city which emerged from the camp was ruled by the County of Savoy and the Bishop of Lausanne.

 From 888 to 1032, the initially relatively small town belonged to the Kingdom of Upper Burgundy.
 During the 11th century, Lausanne developed into a political, economic and religious center.
 The city became the center of the secular rule of the bishops.
 In the period that followed, especially in the 12th and 13th centuries, Lausanne flourished.
 Finally, in 1275, the Lausanne Cathedral was consecrated in the presence of Pope Gregory X and King Rudolf I of Germany.

+Membership of the Swiss Federation

 It was invaded by forces from the canton of Bern and remained under their domination from 1536 to 1798.
 The iconoclastic Bernese stripped the Lausanne cathedral of its Roman Catholic trappings, and a number of its cultural treasures, including the hanging tapestries in the cathedral, were permanently removed.
 Lausanne has made repeated requests to recover them, but they never were returned.